-- Penhorn Creek The Proposed Project, through extension of culverts and drainage swales, and sizing them to minimize hydraulic changes, will maintain sufficient flushing within the wetlands associated with Penhorn Creek so as not to result in an increase in nutrient concentrations.
-The culvert extensions will be of the same diameter as the existing culverts to maintain flow within the creek. - Hudson River-The installation of grout within the 1.5-acre low cover area will not affect nutrient levels within the Hudson River.
-The soilcrete will not release nutrients to the river.
+- Penhorn Creek The Proposed Project, through extension of culverts, relocation of a portion of the Penhorn Creek tributary, and replacement of a weir within Penhorn Creek will maintain sufficient flushing within the wetlands associated with Penhorn Creek so as not to result in an increase in nutrient concentrations.
+The culvert extensions will be of the same diameter as the existing culverts to maintain flow within the creek. - Hudson River -The installation of soilcrete within the 3-acre low cover area will not affect nutrient levels within the Hudson River.
+The resulting soilcrete will be similar to a firm or dense soil substrate and will not lead to leaching or resuspension that could release nutrients to the river.
+Cofferdams will not be removed until the soilcrete is hardened.